SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 The Doomsight can happen at any moment.
 It does not come for all or even most hakaan, but when it comes, it is considered an act of overwhelming hubris to ignore it.
 Trying to escape the Doomsight means a painful, tragic death, and cursing your family to live with shame.

 But the only hakaan the average human meets is one trying to fulfill their doom.
-The human superstition—that the arrival of one or more hakaan in human lands is a sign of great forces acting in the world, auspicious times—is literally true.
+The human superstition-that the arrival of one or more hakaan in human lands is a sign of great forces acting in the world, auspicious times-is literally true.
 In dark times, many hakaan experience the Doomsight and leave their communities to venture out into the mundane world, in search of their destiny.

 Humans in Vanigar have their own word for this concept of a personal fate.
 "Wyrd."
 Traditional hakaan sometimes refer to the Doomsight as "wyrdken."